-Both of them are designed for system clocks, namely the RC oscillator and the crystal oscillator, which are determined by options.
+All of them are designed for system clocks, namely the external RC oscillator, the external Crystal oscillator and the internal RC oscillator, which are determined by options.
 No matter what oscillator type is selected, the signal provides the system clock.
-The HALT mode stops the system oscillator and resists the external signal to conserve power.
+The HALT mode stops the system oscillator and ignores an external signal to conserve power.

-If an RC oscillator is used, an external resistor between OSC1 and VSS is required and the resistance should range from $100 k\Omega$ to $820 k\Omega$ .
+If an RC oscillator is used, an external resistor between OSC1 and VDD is required and the resistance must range from $24k\Omega$ to $1M\Omega$.
 The system clock, divided by 4, is available on OSC2, which can be used to synchronize external logic.
-The internal RC oscillator provides the most cost effective solution.
+The RC oscillator provides the most cost effective solution.
 However, the frequency of oscillation may vary with VDD, temperatures and the chip itself due to process variations.
 It is, therefore, not suitable for timing sensitive operations where an accurate oscillator frequency is desired.